• Skip to main content

 In some cases, a discrepancy between a 1099 form and a return may result in an examination by the IRS, followed by an adjustment to your return.

 When this happens, the IRS will send you Notice CP11 explaining the changes to your balance due.
 In response, you need to pay the due amount by the deadline, provided that you agree with the correction.
-If you disagree with the adjustment and the IRS’s explanation, schedule a consultation with us at the W Tax Group to resolve the discrepancy.
+If you disagree with the adjustment and the IRS’s explanation, schedule a consultation with us at the W Tax Group to resolve the discrepancy

 Are There Penalties for Late Payments?

 The IRS imposes failure-to-pay penalties of 0.5% for every month you do not pay your tax balance.
 However, if your unreported 1099 income represents a substantial understatement of your tax liability, the IRS may increase the penalty to a 20% accuracy-related penalty.
+A “substantial understatement” is defined as anything greater than 10% of the correct amount or $5,000.

 Penalty Abatement